 I realized I hadn’t posted a Mitzi photo for a while so I had a quick look through the digital archive and found this fantastic pic titled ‘Women Without Men Party, W.S.
 Van Dyke, July 1, 1935’.

 Of course, W.S.
-Van Dyke is the beloved M-G-M director, who was known for his fabulous parties.
+Van Dyke was the beloved M-G-M director and known for his fabulous parties.
 I’ve posted another one of his party pics on my Facebook page and the gowns, the jewels, the fun they’re having – you can hear the shrieks of laughter, the champagne bubbles, and the band playing through the photo!

 On either side of Mitzi is Alice Nikitina, the Russian ballerina, teacher, and opera singer, and Brian Aherne, the very handsome British actor.
 Quite frankly, the way he’s looking at Alice, three’s a crowd!
 But I guess that was the point of a Women Without Men party.
 So, did they ‘hook up’ in the modern parlance?
 I guess we’ll never know.

 One detail about this photo I thought was very odd is Aherne’s teeny tiny watch for such a big manly guy.
-It almost looks like a ladies watch with its dainty cord straps and small face but maybe it was the latest?
+It almost looks like a ladies watch, with its dainty cord straps and small face but maybe it was the latest in timepieces for men?

 Regarding Brian Aherne’s outfit, for men of that era and certainly for any evening event, I think that’s as casual as it got.
 Although, I do see a man in the background in what looks like a white linen suit.
 I wonder who that was…